CLARIAH/clariah-plus/README.md

 Annotation infrastructure problems that we try to tackle are:

-- storage and distribution
+- Storage and distribution
-- querying
+- Querying
-- interoperability
+- Interoperability
+    - Video Annotation Interoperability ([VAINT](https://github.com/CLARIAH/video-annotation-interoperability)) initiative
-- provenance and context of creation
+- Provenance and context of creation
-- shared libraries of basic annotation components
+- Shared libraries of basic annotation components
-- choosing standards
+- Choosing standards

 ## Group Members